macOS Sidebar vs Dock: When to Use Each

 If you’re deep in the Apple ecosystem, you’ve probably seen both the Dock and Sidebar in macOS — but what’s the difference?
 And when should you use one over the other?

-In this post, we’ll break down the Sidebar vs Dock debate and introduce a third, more flexible option for power users: the extraDock.
+In this post, we’ll break down the Sidebar vs Dock debate and introduce a third, more flexible option for power users: the ExtraDock.

 🧭 What is the macOS Dock?